MoHoushmand/mo/_build/html/_sources/quantum_computers/topological_qubits/topological_qubits.md

 ### Question 2: A proof

-0 points possible (ungraded)
-In the video by Michael Wimmer it is told, that you can create the Majorana operators from a superposition of creation and annihilation operators.
-Do this for yourself and show yourself that indeed the corresponding operators are Majorana operators.
+We can create the Majorana operators from a superposition of creation and annihilation operators.
+Show that indeed the corresponding operators are Majorana operators.
 Furthermore, show that the creation and annihilation operators for normal fermions are not Majorana operators.

 Did you do the proof for yourself?

 - **Yes**
 - No

-Some problems have options such as save, reset, hints, or show answer.
-These options follow the Submit button.

 ### Question 3: A superposition